johnroper100/Tonalite/docs/README.md

 # Welcome to the Tonalite v2.0.0 Beta 7 Documentation!

-This book will show you how to get started using Tonalite to create professional lighting quickly and easily.
+This guide will show you how to get started using Tonalite to create professional lighting quickly and easily.

 ### Who Is Tonalite For?